5 ways you can support your employees' mental health

 • Committing to regular one-to-ones and encouraging other leaders to do the same.

-• Asking yourself: How can I make a positive difference to the company?
+• Asking yourself: How can I make a positive difference to my team?
+And asking them for feedback

 • Sharing what you've learnt from testing experiences with your team.
 Be sure to demonstrate how perseverance and resilience helped you triumph.
 Remember, vulnerability makes you human.

-Please note - just like the rest of this post - this is not an exhaustive list, more of a spring board for how to start making positive changes.
+Please note - just like the rest of this blog- this isn't an exhaustive list, but a springboard for how SMEs can start making positive changes.

 Back to listing